 Blue Umbrella has a special subscription service for business owners, to tackle this form for you.

-Need help with filing the M-form as a business owner?
+Need help with filing the M-form in the Netherlands as a business owner?